• Skip to primary navigation

 Add juices, zest, and salt to the mixture, mix until combined.

-Add scalded milk, continue to mix until well incorporated and smooth.
-Add 4 cups of flour, combine well.
-Add yeast mixture, mix until well incorporated.
+Pour in the scalded milk, continue to mix until well incorporated and smooth.

 If you have a dough hook attachment for your mixer, affix it now.

-Turn bread dough out onto a floured surface, and knead for a few minutes.
-The bread dough should be smooth, elastic, and no longer sticky when it’s been kneaded enough.
+Turn bread dough out onto a lightly floured surface, and knead for a few minutes.
+The bread dough should be smooth, elastic, and no longer sticky when itโ€™s been kneaded enough.

-Put dough into a lightly greased bowl or pot, cover top with plastic wrap, and allow to rise in a warm spot until doubled in size, about 1 ½-2 hours.
+Cover bowl with plastic wrap - or a clean kitchen towel - and allow to rise in a warm spot until doubled in size, about 1 ยฝ hours.

 Make the Loaves